First proof that Samsung Galaxy S11 will be faster than iPhone 11 Pro

 The most promising rumor is a potential launch date and city: February 18, 2020 in San Francisco, according to one credible leaker who specializes in Samsung Galaxy phone leaks.
 Last year, the phone was announced on February 20 in the same city, so we may be in for another long trip California before MWC 2020.

-Officially, the Snapdragon 855 specs indicate the chipset tops out at 200MP when it comes to camera support, but Samsung is hedging its bet on 108MP, according to a new rumor that also pins the Galaxy S11 Plus with a 5,000mAh battery capacity.
+Officially, the Snapdragon 855 specs indicate the chipset tops out at supporting a 200MP camera, but Samsung is hedging its bet on 108MP, according to a new rumor that also pins the Galaxy S11 Plus with a 5,000mAh battery capacity.
 The Plus-sized version is also supposed to include a periscope zoom, taking a cue from the Huawei P30 Pro's incredible zoom range.

+So why would the Samsung Galaxy S11 support a 108MP instead of going all of the way to the 200MP ceiling supported by the Snapdragon 865 chipset?
+It comes down to the size of the smartphone (it'd have to be a lot thicker) and the desire to keep individual pixel sizes above 1 micron (phone makers would have to go down to something much smaller [and inferior] like 0.7 micros to fit it in a modern phone, according to Judd Heape, Qualcomm's Senior Directorof Product Management, Camera, Computer Vision and Video).

 A good sign for Android phones in 2020